-To help you choose the correct choke tube for each hunting and shooting situation, all Browning Invector choke tubes are inscribed on the side with the patterns they produce with both lead and steel shot.
-Each Invector tube also has notches in the top rim of the tube (Figure 15, page 27).
+To help you choose the correct choke tube for your hunting or shooting situation, all Browning Invector choke tubes are inscribed on the side with the patterns they produce with both lead and steel shot.
+Each Invector tube also has notches in the top rim of the tube (Figure 19, page 29).
 These notches are a code to allow you to determine the choke designation while the tube is installed.
 Rim notches refer specifically to lead shot.
-You will need to use the charts on the next page to cross-reference from lead to steel, and determine the appropriate tubes for your ammunition and hunting/ shooting situation.
+You will need to use the charts on page 29 to